dannyhope/uxbrighton/Readme.md

 # Things an editor may want to do

-## What needs doing after every event/marking events as having past
+## Before events

+- Add title (as it will appear in the nav
+- date
+- venue
+- start time
+- link to Lanyrd page
+- Add the ticket widget

+## After events

-- mark the event as over - **Alex, how is this done?**
+- mark the event as having past - **Alex, how is this done?**
 - add video
 - add slides
 - link to tweets
 - link to blog posts
 - link to photos

-## Add event meta data such as title, date, venue, start time and Lanyrd page
-## Add the ticket widget
-## Add a venue

 ## Change the way the menu looks